tribbloid/spookystuff/README.md

 ...
 (311 lines)
 ```

-#### 3. University Logo Download
+#### 3. Download University Logos
-- Goal: Search for Logos of all US Universities on Google Image (a list of US Universities can be found @http://www.utexas.edu/world/univ/alpha/), download them into one of your s3 directory.
-(You need to set up your S3 credential by environment variables)
+- Goal: Search for Logos of all US Universities on Google Image (a list of US Universities can be found at [http://www.utexas.edu/world/univ/alpha/]), download them to one of your s3 bucket.
+    - You need to set up your S3 credential by environment variables
+    - The following query will crawl 4000+ page and web resources so its better to test it on a cluster
 - Query:
 ```
     val names = ((sc.parallelize(Seq("dummy")) +>